vetienne74/hpcscan/README.md

 [Display command output](misc/fileForReadme/runPropaTestCase.txt)

-> If you omit to specify `-testMode <TESTMODE>`, the Baseline mode it assumed.
+:bell: If you omit to specify `-testMode <TESTMODE>`, the Baseline mode is assumed.

 Example

 `mpirun -n 1 ./bin/hpcscan -testCase Propa`

-**Execution with a multiples MPI processes**
+**Execution with multiple MPI processes**

 `mpirun -n <N> ./bin/hpcscan -testCase <TESTCASE> -testMode <TESTMODE> -nsub1 <NSUB1> -nsub2 <NSUB2> -nsub3 <NSUB3>`

-> When several MPI processes are used, subdomain decomposition is activated.
-The product NSUB1 x NSUB2 x NSUB3 must be equal to N (no. of MPI processes).
+:bell: When several MPI processes are used, subdomain decomposition is activated.
+The product NSUB1 x NSUB2 x NSUB3 must be equal to N (no. of MPI proc.).
-> You may omit to specify the number of subdomains along an axis if that number is 1.
+You may omit to specify the number of subdomains along an axis if that number is 1.

 Example